 However, some are more sensitive to lactose than others and may have to avoid butter for this reason.

-Also, butter is high in fat and therefore high in calories.
-People who are trying to reduce calories may want to cut back on butter for this reason.
+What’s more, since butter is high in fat, it’s high in calories.
+If you want to reduce your calorie intake, you may want to cut back on butter.

 Some people may need to avoid butter due to milk allergies or lactose intolerance, while others avoid it for personal health reasons.

 Butter is used in baking as a leavening agent, meaning it introduces air into baked goods and makes them light and fluffy.

-Additionally, butter contributes to the flaky, moist texture of baked goods, as well as their rich and tasty flavors.
+Additionally, it contributes to the flaky, moist texture of baked goods, as well as their rich and tasty flavor.

 Without these properties, baked goods might be flat, dry, and flavorless.

-The good news is that there are plenty of delicious butter alternatives that can serve the same purposes in baking.
+Still, plenty of delicious butter alternatives can serve the same purposes in baking.

 The following fats and oils have properties that are comparable to butter, making them great substitutes.

 Ghee is a type of clarified butter with an aromatic and nutty taste.
 It contains virtually no casein or lactose and is thus a safer choice for people with milk allergy or lactose intolerance.

-In baked goods where a strong, buttery flavor is desirable, it can replace butter at a 1-to-1 ratio.
+In baked goods for which a strong, buttery flavor is desirable, it can replace butter at a 1:1 ratio.

 Substituting ghee for butter works best with items that are baked at high temperatures and served warm, such as breads and cookies.

-However, it provides more moisture than butter does, so you may need to alter the amount of liquid and flour added to recipes when using ghee.
+However, as ghee provides more moisture than butter, you may need to alter the amount of liquid and flour in your recipes.

 Coconut oil can replace butter in baking at a 1:1 ratio, though it may slightly change the flavor, with some types of coconut oil affecting taste more than others.

-Unrefined coconut oil tends to taste more "coconut-like" than refined coconut oil.
+Unrefined coconut oil tends to taste more like coconut than refined varieties.
 It works great for recipes that require tropical or rich chocolate flavors.

 If coconut is not the flavor you’re looking for, you can use a more refined brand of coconut oil or a different substitute.

-In most recipes, olive oil can be substituted for butter at a 3-to-4 ratio.
+In most recipes, olive oil can be substituted for butter at a 3:4 ratio by volume.